 “We went to the Moon as technicians, we returned as humanitarians” reflected Edgar Mitchell after his space flight.
-This describes the overview effect – a profound awe-inspiring experience of seeing Earth from space resulting in a cognitive shift, leading to a more conscious and caring view on our planet.
+This describes the overview effect – a profound awe-inspiring experience of seeing Earth from space resulting in a cognitive shift in worldview, leading to a more conscious and caring view on our planet.
 Experiencing Earth from space first-hand made many astronauts realize that Earth is fragile, without borders, leading to a feeling of connectedness to humanity and our planet(see astronauts’ quotes).
 Such an awareness shift could have a positive impact on our society and planet, especially if we had a tool that allowed for more people to experience it without the risk, cost, and environmental footprint associated with actual space flight.

-To this end, the iSpace Lab investigates how we could best use the potential of immersive virtual reality to give people a glimpse of the overview effect without having to send more rockets to space.
+To pursue this dream, the iSpace Lab investigates how we could best use the potential of immersive virtual reality to give people a glimpse of the overview effect without having to send more rockets to space.
 At the same time, we use virtual reality as a tool allowing us to better understand the experience and underlying triggers of the overview effect phenomenon.

 To this end, we will design a set of introspective, physiological and